fig-x/fig-x-data/ReadMe.md

 },
 ```

-If the bubbles don't have the same height, it's a little urgly.
-Please for now, contact a similar length of sentences...or we can fix the height
+If the bubbles don't have the same height, it's a little urgily.
+Please, for now, contact a similar length of sentences...or we can fix the height.

-## logo, welcome and workwithus
+## logo, welcome and work with us

 These should be updated in the code repo.